Khalifa International Stadium: Speciality

 Khalifa International stadium was the first one to get inaugurated during last year's Amir cup finals.
 It has long been the cornerstone of the country's sporting tradition with its unique geography and advanced transport systems.

 Khalifa International stadium has set a benchmark.
 However, its most significant feature is its roof which covers over 70 per cent of the stadium.
 The roof is designed with EFTE and PTFE materials.
 Although it is not retractable like other stadiums, it can still provide sufficient shade for fans.However, the distinctive feature of the Khalifa Stadium is its two roof arches.
-These arches are located on the east and west side of the stadium, which is over 120metre high.
+These arches are located on the east and west side of the stadium, which is over 120 m high.
 Furthermore, it is also fitted with cooling units that span around the stadium.

 The cooling system can drop the temperature down to 24 degrees during matches.
 In addition, the latest renovation also saw the installation of LED pitch lights and a digital floodlight.